Manchester United are one of the richest clubs in world sport, and one of the most successful in the history of football.

 Glazer’s first step into sports ownership came as he bought NFL side the Tampa Bay Buccaneers following the death of former owner Hugh Culverhouse in 1995, for a then-record $192 million (£122m).

-The club was largely run by Glazer’s sons, Joe, Bryan, and Edward.
+The team was largely run by Glazer’s sons, Joel, Bryan, and Edward.

 On the advice of his sons, Malcolm Glazer began accumulating shares in Manchester United in 2003, and had taken full ownership of the club by the end of 2005.